 V1121 Dual Channel 10 Gigabit Ethernet XMC

 The V1121 Dual Channel 10 Gigabit Ethernet XMC supports UDP communication protocols.
 Its data transfer ability exceeds 9.2Gbps.
 Its numerous features include streaming front-end FPGA core for quick sensor integration, thermal sensors for monitoring card temperature and a built-in UDP offload engine for real-time communication.
-With a reduced power footprint and ability to keep up with constantly evolving application requirements, the V1121 Dual Channel 10 Gigabit Ethernet XMC is an efficient long-term investment.
+With a reduced power footprint and ability to keep up with constantly evolving application requirements, the V1121 Dual Channel 10 Gigabit Ethernet XMC is an effective long-term investment.

 CaptureEPON™ 10G EPON Capture & Record System